It’s funny how some urban legends just catch on and become mainstream truths.

 But there is one false conception that is so widespread and long-lasting that no matter of debunking seems to work.
 And that is that the ‘kopi luwak is the best/most expensive coffee in the world myth.’

 I can’t count how many times people have asked me about my opinion of kopi luwak.
-Once, I was even invited to go on a tv-show to drink and talk about kopi luwak.

 It’s a paradoxical situation because to any common sense person it should be evident that we’re talking about an urban legend.